mollywoodnini/ga-z270x-ug/README.md

 # Report

 I installed macOS in late August.
 I have had a stable build since then.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
-I use the built-in motherboard fan controls and unplugged the USB cable from the NZXT pump.
-I set my own fan curves and have idle temps of 30c and gaming temps of 50-70c.